AliBugh/Disaster-Response-Project/README.md

     - Exports the final model as a pickle file

 3. **Flask Web App:**
+app/run.py contain web app.
-contains web app allow useres to enter messages and show the classified model results in real time.
+    - Allow useres to enter messages
+    - Show the classified model results in real time.

 ## 4. Results <a name="results"></a>
 Screenshots of the web app.